How To Stop Being Too Nice In A Relationship. Why Nice Guys Finish Last

 Being Assertive In A Relationship

 Being fake or being a people pleaser in relationships also leads to them ending somewhat abruptly, often around the 3 to 6 month mark.
-If you have had a string of relationships that start out hot and heavy and then end unexpectedly just as you start to let your guard down, this is a good indicator that you might be acting genuinely in your relationship.
+If you have had a string of relationships that start out hot and heavy and then end unexpectedly just as you start to let your guard down, this is a good indicator that you might be acting acting too nice in a relationship.

 Though it’s scary to put your true self (flaws and all) out there and face rejection, it’s easier if you realize that somebody’s opinion of you does not determine your worth.
 Just because you aren’t a good fit for somebody (or vice versa) does not mean you or they are not worthy of love.
 It just means that particular relationship wasn’t a good fit.
 You can’t be everyone’s cup of tea!